on28/MiniProject2/README.md

 Old answer page -
 https://github.com/on28/MiniProject3/blob/master/before3.png

+With code changes, labels and other design,

-With some code changes - The new question and answer page is now like this - https://github.com/on28/MiniProject3/blob/master/New.png
+The new question and answer page now looks like this -

+https://github.com/on28/MiniProject3/blob/master/New.png

 A user can now easily read all previous answers without going from page to page and also provide their own answers all